Skip to main content

 Login page

-1. Navigate to the Components section and select the desired component by clicking its name.
+1. Navigate to the Projects section and select the desired Project.

 • Branch Name: Specify the name (e.g., feature/tt-000).